-Spiders have 8 legs which immediately separate them from other insects.
-Spiders don’t have wings or antennae.
-Spider fangs have openings on the ends through which venom is injected into the prey.
-Spinnerets are located at the tip end of the abdomen.
-They are connected to glands from which silk is created for web-making.
-Many species are common indoors all over the United States.
-Every cobweb was spun by a spider, for example.
-The Black Widow, Hobo, and Brown Recluse spiders are the North American species dangerous to humans.
+Spiders have eight legs which make them arachnids and not insects.
+Spiders don’t have wings or antenna, and their fangs have openings on the ends through which they inject venom into their prey.
+Spinnerets are located at the tip end of the abdomen; they are connected to glands from which silk is created for web-making.

-In most cases outdoor spiders are considered beneficial to the environment.
-They keep outside pest under control but can create unsightly webs all over your home.
+In most cases, spiders keep outside but they can create unsightly webs all over your home.
 Some spiders prefer damp places like basements and others like warm dry places like attics.
-All spiders prefer dark places, hiding in their own silk.
+All spiders prefer a dark place to hide in their webbing.

 You might be surprised to know that most spiders pose no danger to you.
 In fact, certain species can be beneficial in keeping away other common pests, such as whiteflies, roaches, and mosquitoes.
 However, other species, like the black widow, do have poisonous bites that can be dangerous to children and adults alike.
 When encountering a spider with an unfamiliar shape, it’s safest to call professional spider control in West Palm Beach.